-πLowering the friction may exponentially influence the usage
+πLowering the friction may increase the usage exponentially

 Decreasing the barrier for using something may lead to more of that something being used.
 This happens non-linearly and the usage may unexpectedly jump from almost not usage to use all the time.